VictorKengoo/DockerManagerBackend/README.md

 ## How to install

-Download and install python 3.6+ and pip.
-If you wanta more isolate environment, you can install `virtualenv` and install the dependencies on a virtual environment.
-For that you need to:
+Download and install python 3.8+ and pip.

-If you don´t have Pip installed, follow these commands:
+To help you installing pip, use these commands:

 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py